Working with McIntyre Law

 Traumatic brain injury could be the result of a car accident, truck accident, motorcycle accident, oil field accident, negligent maintenance of premises that cause a hazardous condition, or numerous other things.
 Often, an accident is just that — an accident.
 But, sometimes, it’s the result of someone else’s negligence or intentionally reckless behavior.
 If that happens, you need a brain injury lawyer who will help you through the process of recovering medical expenses and the cost of ongoing care that you might need.

-If you’ve suffered a traumatic brain injury, you might experience seizures; paralysis; personality changes; loss of hearing, vision, taste or smell; or cognitive or learning deficits.
+If you’ve suffered a traumatic brain injury, you might experience any number of severe symptoms, such as persistent headaches; nausea; seizures; paralysis; loss of hearing, vision, taste, or smell; slurred speech; or cognitive or learning deficits.
+But there are subtler signs of brain injury, too, like personality changes, lethargy, memory problems, and even the feeling of pins and needles somewhere on the body.
 When you’ve had an accident that could result in a traumatic brain injury, you must seek immediate emergency help.
 At the hospital, you will likely receive a CT scan, MRI or X-ray to determine the nature and extent of the injury.
 These kinds of tests are expensive, and you could have a lengthy hospital stay, followed by inpatient rehabilitation, depending on the severity of the injury.
 For some people, a traumatic brain injury causes long-term or even life-long problems that prevent them from returning to work, resuming their normal activities, or even being able to care for themselves without constant aid.

 What compensation can I get from a traumatic brain injury lawsuit?

 At McIntyre Law, our attorneys can help you recover costs associated with all aspects to your diagnosis, treatment and ongoing care.
 Here are just a few of the costs that you might be facing after a traumatic brain injury: